Risk-Team/.github/profile/README.md

 We are a group of experts on the impact of climate change on different ecosystems and we approach risk from its multiple component (hazard, exposure, vulnerability and adaptive capacity).

 Our activities go beyond conducting climate risk assessments.
-We also develop a range of different tools, targeting both people with experience in programming and also the general public.
+We also develop a range of different tools, targeting both people with experience in programming as well as the general public.

 #### We started developing tools that can be used to process climate models and other climate related datasets